eclipse-threadx/getting-started/TI/MSP-EXP432E401Y/readme.md

 To install the remaining tools:

-1. Install [Atmel Studio 7](https://www.microchip.com/mplab/avr-support/atmel-studio-7).
-Atmel Studio is a device development environment that includes the tools to program and flash the Microchip E54.
-For this tutorial, you use Atmel Studio only to flash the Microchip E54.
-The installation takes several minutes, and prompts you several times to approve the installation of components.
+1. Install [TI SIMPLELINK-MSP432-SDK](https://www.ti.com/tool/SIMPLELINK-MSP432-SDK).
+You may optionally install the entire Texas Instrument Code Composer Studio development environment that includes the tools to program and flash the MSP432E, for this tutorial you only need to install TI MSP432 SDK.
+At the time, version 4.20.00.12 was the current release.
+2. Make sure the path to the installed SDK is properly set in the top level CMakeList.txt file. for example: set(COM_TI_SIMPLELINK_MSP432E4_SDK_INSTALL_DIR c:/ti/simplelink_msp432e4_sdk_4_20_00_12)

 ## Create the cloud components